 Service is by appointment only at the Main Pantry.
 At the Jay and Milton pantries, service is on first come, first serve basis.

 For anyone over 18 years old, you will need to bring a picture ID as well as a social security card.
 For anyone under 18, you will need a social security card or birth certificate.
 If you do not have the items listed, please contact us so that we can work with you to figure out if you have another adequate document that you could bring instead.

 You will need to call us at (850) 432-2053 to schedule an appointment for service.
-When you arrive to your scheduled appointment, you will be greeted by our client registration volunteer who will sign you in and ask you to be seated in our lobby until a client interviewer is available.
+When you arrive to your scheduled appointment, you will be greeted by our registration volunteer who will sign you in and ask you to be seated in our lobby until an interviewer is available.
 When you are called back to sit with an interviewer, he or she will ask for your picture ID as well as your social security card and any other documentation you brought for the other individuals in your household whom we are serving.
 The interviewer will ask a brief series of questions.
-After your interview is over, the client registration volunteer will direct you to the pantry where you will then receive your food.
+After your interview is over, the interviewer will direct you to the service counter where you will then receive your food.

 We provide a five-day supply of food for each person qualified to receive service.
 Most of the food is nonperishable canned and dry goods, although fresh food is offered when available.
 Our bags include food from all five major food groups.

 Yes, service is not based on employment but rather need.

 Generally, no, although in rare cases if it is arranged by Manna staff we will allow someone else to pick up food on your behalf with the necessary documentation.